astronomer/astro-docs/ac/next/install-docker.md

     | Postgres/ Local Executor |`curl -lfO https://raw.githubusercontent.com/astronomer/docker-airflow/main/docker-compose-postgres-celery.yaml`|
     | Postgres/ Celery Executor |`curl -LfO https://raw.githubusercontent.com/astronomer/docker-airflow/main/docker-compose-postgres-local.yaml` |

-    This `docker-compose.yaml` file defines the services needed to start Airflow based on the Executor and database you selected.
+    This `docker-compose.yaml` file defines the a few things beyond the Executor and database you selected:

+    - Airflow environment variables required for starting the environment
+    - A default Admin Airflow user
+    - Containers for the Airflow Scheduler, Webserver, and Metadata DB services
+    - Containers for Celery workers, Redis, and Flower (Celery Executor only)
+    - Airflow commands, such as `airflow upgrade db`, which run every time you restart your environment
+    - Volumes for Airflow DAGs and logs

     If you want to change a default configuration, such as your Webserver port or Airflow home directory, make sure to first update this file and restart your Airflow environment.
-To configure Airflow [environment variables](https://airflow.apache.org/docs/apache-airflow/stable/configurations-ref.html), for example, add them to the `x-airflow-env` object.
+Similarly, to configure Airflow [environment variables](https://airflow.apache.org/docs/apache-airflow/stable/configurations-ref.html), add the variables to your `.env` file and restart your Airflow environment.

 5. Run `docker-compose up` to create isolated Docker containers for the Airflow Scheduler, Webserver, and Metadata DB.
 If you're running the Celery Executor, this command creates one container for each Celery worker.